 Five of Cups

 The Hierophant was to tour the bridges and collect the tolls.
 There were many bridges that crossed the river to the city, and all of them had tax collectors.
-The Fool followed the Hierophant bridge to bridge.
-Along the far side of the river, the Hierophant and the Fool ran into an actor standing at […]
+The Fool followed the Hierophant from bridge to bridge.
+Along the far side of the river, the Hierophant and the Fool ran into an actor standing […]

 The Hierophant was to tour the bridges and collect the tolls.
 There were many bridges that crossed the river to the city, and all of them had tax collectors.
-The Fool followed the Hierophant bridge to bridge.
+The Fool followed the Hierophant from bridge to bridge.

-What is wrong with you?
-The Hierophant asked the actor.
+What is wrong with you? the Hierophant asked the actor.

 I have spilled three of my cups of wine, the actor responded without looking up.